A diffusive origin for the cosmic-ray spectral hardening reveals signatures of a nearbysource in the leptons and protons data: Towards a consistent picture of electron, proton and anisotropy data

 The three solid curves correspond to the contribution from the hidden remnant discussed in this work.
-They are computed by solving Equation \eqref{eq:transport_equation_polar_coordinates} for different ages.
-The electron population is injected with a single power-law (slope $\Gamma_{\mathrm{inj}}^{e^-} = 2.4$).
-The difference with respect to the proton injection slope (see next section) may be justified by sychrotron losses that electrons undergo before being released (\cite{Diesing:2019lwm}).
-The total energy budget associated to the leptonic population is $\simeq 10^{49}$ erg.
+They are computed by solving Equation \eqref{eq:transport_equation_polar_coordinates} for different ages, with the calculations described above in this section.
+The electron population is injected as a single power-law with a slope $\Gamma_{\mathrm{inj}}^{e^-} = 2.45$.
+This spectrum is softer than the one used for the proton flux, as we will see in the next section.
+However, such difference is physically motivated by the sychrotron losses that electrons undergo before being released~\citep{Diesing:2019lwm}.
+The total energy budget associated to the leptonic population, computed by means of Equation \eqref{eq:total_energy_budget}, is $E^{e^-}_{\mathrm{tot}} \simeq 4.5 \cdot 10^{47} \, \mathrm{erg}$.